aws-amplify/amplify-ui-swift-liveness/HostApp/README.md

 ## Running the App

+Prerequisite: The host app requires backend resources to be configured with Amplify Auth category for authentication and Amplify API for starting/creating Liveness sessions.

 1. Install Xcode version 12.0 or higher
 2. clone the Amplify UI Swift Liveness repository:
 ```